omega9380/OmegaCraft-Resource-Pack/README.md

 Running by Supalerk Laipawat from the Noun Project

-Wrench by Hrbon from the Noun ProjectW
+Wrench by Hrbon from the Noun Project